r-trigo/jekyll-blog/_posts/2020-03-09-how-we-achieved-mongodb-replication.md

 ### :v: New production environment
-- **Production** application servers should point to Mongo Production Cluster using replica set
+- **Production** application servers should connect to Mongo Production Cluster using replica set
-- **Mirror** application server should point to Mongo Production Clister and keep storing most recent **mongodumps**
+- **Mirror** application server should connect to Mongo Production Clister and keep storing most recent **mongodumps**
 - **Mongo Cluster** secondary node should **mongodump** the cluster data to Mirror environment, asking for it to another secondary node